 Narrating a story will encourage your child to use their storytelling skills to make the experience engaging and entertaining for their audience.
 It will also test their reading comprehension, as they’ll need to remember and understand the key points in the story to be able to recite it.
 It’s also a fun way to learn new words!
 Book Club Quest will boost storytelling, reading comprehension, and vocabulary.

 Turn bedtime stories into an exciting quest for the whole family!
 Every night before bed, get your child to pick a short story to read.
 Once you finish reading, ask your child to retell it using synonyms for the actions, adjectives, and adverbs in the story.

-Our reading & writing program for kids makes English language arts fantastically fun for children aged six to twelve!
+Our reading & writing program for kids makes English language fantastically fun for children aged six to twelve!

 There are thousands of award-winning activities available for all elementary grade levels, from reading comprehension lessons, to fun reading games, to bitesize word games - perfect for early readers!